 Taxation of international executives

 An employer and non-resident company operating in Estonia as employers must pay mandatory social security contributions on gross employment income.
 No ceiling has been set on social security contributions.
-The minimum social security obligation per employee per month as of 2018 is EUR 155,10.
+The minimum social security obligation per employee per month as of 2020 is EUR178.20.

-Estonia has concluded conventions on social security with different countries – Canada, Ukraine.
+Estonia has concluded conventions on social security with different countries/jurisdictions – Canada, Ukraine.
 Estonia has also concluded an agreement with Russia regulating pension matters.

 After joining the EU, Estonia followed the rules stipulated in Council Regulation (EEC) No 1408/71.
 From 1 May 2010, Council Regulations No 1408/71 and No 574/72 were replaced by Regulations No 883/2004 and No 987/2009.